-- 14.1 The following rostering arrangements apply to full-time and part-time employees: - (a) employees must be rostered to work ordinary hours in such a way that they have: - (i) 2 consecutive days off each week; or - (ii) 3 consecutive days off over 2 consecutive weeks; - (b) subject to paragraph (c), employees must not be rostered to work ordinary hours on more than 5 days in a week; - (c) despite paragraph (b), employees may be rostered to work ordinary hours on 6 days one week if they are rostered to work ordinary hours on no more than 4 days the following week; - (d) employees must not be rostered to work (whether ordinary hours or overtime) on more than 6 consecutive days;
+- 14.1 The following rostering arrangements apply to full-time and part-time employees: - (a) employees must be rostered to work ordinary hours in such a way that they have: - (i) 2 consecutive days off each week; or - (ii) 3 consecutive days off over 2 consecutive weeks; - (b) employees must not be rostered to work ordinary hours on more than 5 days in a week; - (c) despite paragraph (b), employees may be rostered to work ordinary hours on 6 days one week if they are rostered to work ordinary hours on no more than 4 days the following week; - (d) employees must not be rostered to work (whether ordinary hours or overtime) on more than 6 consecutive days; - (e) employees rostered to work (whether ordinary hours or overtime) on up to 3 Sundays in a 4 week cycle must be rostered to have 3 consecutive days off every 4 weeks in that 4 week cycle, including a Saturday and Sunday. - Clause 14.1(e) does not apply to a part-time employee who has agreed under clause 10-Part-time employment to work Saturday or Sunday (or both) each week and have at least 2 consecutive days off. - 14.3 At the written request of the employee, the employer and the employee may agree to rostering arrangements that are different to those in clause 14.1. - 14.4 Different arrangements agreed under clause 14.3 must be recorded in the time and wages record. - 14.5 The employee may end an agreement under clause 14.3 at any time by giving the employer 4 weeks' notice unless the agreement was made under clause 10.4 (Parttime employment).

-- (e) employees rostered to work (whether ordinary hours or overtime) on up to 3 Sundays in a 4 week cycle must be rostered to have 3 consecutive days off every 4 weeks, including a Saturday and Sunday. - Clause 14.1(e) does not apply to a part-time employee who has agreed under clause 10-Part-time employment to work Saturday or Sunday (or both) each week and have at least 2 consecutive days off. - Clause 14.1 is subject to any different arrangements agreed by the employer and employee at the written request of the employee.
-At the written request of the employee, the employer and the employee may agree to rostering arrangements that are different to those in clause 14.1. - 14.4 Different arrangements agreed under clause 14.3 must be recorded in the time and wages record. - 14.5 The employee may end an agreement under clause 14.3 at any time by giving the employer 4 weeks written notice unless the agreement was made under clause 10.4 (part-time arrangements agreed in writing on engagement). - 14.6 An agreement under clause 14.3 may provide that it ends on a particular day or at the end of a particular period. - An employee cannot be required as a condition of employment to agree to an arrangement under clause 14.3.
+- 14.6 An agreement under clause 14.3 may provide that it ends on a particular day or at the end of a particular period. - 14.7 An employee cannot be required as a condition of employment to agree to an arrangement under clause 14.3.